ryanfleury/metadesk/docs/metadesk_reference.md

     @doc("The delimiter between this node and its next sibling is a @code ';'") BeforeSemicolon,
+    @doc("The delimiter between this node and its previous sibling is a @code ';'") AfterSemicolon,

     @doc("The delimiter between this node and its next sibling is a @code ','") BeforeComma,

-    @doc("The delimiter between this node and its previous sibling is a @code ';'") AfterSemicolon,
     @doc("The delimiter between this node and its previous sibling is a @code ','") AfterComma,

+    @doc("This is a string literal, with @code `'` character(s) marking the boundaries.")
+        StringSingleQuote,
+    @doc("This is a string literal, with @code `"` character(s) marking the boundaries." "\"")
+        StringDoubleQuote,
+    @doc("This is a string literal, with @code '`' character(s) marking the boundaries." "\"")
+        StringTick,
+    @doc("This is a string literal that used triplets (three of its boundary characters in a row, on either side) to mark its boundaries, making it multiline.")
+        StringTriplet,

     @doc("The label on this node comes from a token with the @code MD_TokenKind_NumericLiteral kind.")
         Numeric,